ManuCanedo/fractal-generator-2020/README.md

 You can either clone the repository and generate the project with GenerateProject.bat or directly access the lastest binaries.<br/>

-*MOUSE WHEEL BUTTON* (click and drag) ----- move around the Fractal.
+*MOUSE WHEEL BUTTON* (click and drag) ----- to move around the Fractal.
-*UP* and *DOWN* keys ----- zoom in and out.
+*UP* and *DOWN* keys ----- to zoom in and out.
-*LEFT* and *RIGHT* keys ----- decrease or increase the fractal detail level.
+*LEFT* and *RIGHT* keys ----- to decrease or increase the fractal detail level.
-*SPACEBAR* key ----- take a screenshot.
+*SPACEBAR* key ----- to take a screenshot.
-*ESC* key ----- quit the application.<br/>
+*ESC* key ----- to quit the application.<br/>

-Expand the *Settings* interface to play around with the colouring and the fractal generation configuration.<br/>
+Expand the *Settings* interface to play around with the colouring and other configurations.<br/>

 [Binaries](https://github.com/ManuCanedo/fractal-generator/tree/master/bin)
 [Source Code](https://github.com/ManuCanedo/fractal-generator/tree/master/src)